donaseb/Linux-notes/day4.md

 - creating user
 - fields of /etc/passwd
 - delete user
 - modify
 2.group management
 - create group
 - fields of /etc/group
-- delete gropu
+- delete group
 3.vi shortcuts
 ## User management:
 - user management is required for the accpountability and also for making your linux environment secure.